AMJoshaghani/aparatchi/README.md

 ```

 ## Disclaimer!
 This project does not support or endorse any kind of piracy, and the developer doesn't mean for it to be used as such.
+The links and examples in the screenshots are fabricated.